Switching ELSS from Regular to Direct: How the 3-Year Lock-In Works

 Track 2: Redirect Future SIPs to Direct ELSS

-Stop your SIP on the Regular ELSS folio.
-The simplest way: log in to the AMC portal or MF Central, find the standing SIP instruction, and pause or cancel it.
+Stop adding new money to the Regular ELSS folio.
+The simplest way is to log in to the AMC portal or MF Central, find the standing SIP instruction, and pause or cancel it.

 Then set up a fresh SIP on the Direct plan of the same ELSS fund (or a different ELSS fund in Direct — ELSS tax benefits under Section 80C are the same regardless of plan type).
 Every new instalment you invest goes into the Direct plan, benefiting from the lower TER from day one.